kylerove/pediatricurologybook/editors/index-en.markdown

 {% assign this_translation = site.data.translations | where: "language",site.active_lang | first %}
 {% include editors-list.html contributors=site.data.contributors translation=this_translation %}

+# Liaison Editors

+We cannot do this alone.
+Our liaison editor has helped us organize meetings, format content, coordinate social media campaigns, and has kept us on track to push out a new version of this book in record time!
+{: .lead}

+{% assign this_translation = site.data.translations | where: "language",site.active_lang | first %}
+{% include liaison-editors-list.html contributors=site.data.contributors translation=this_translation %}

 # Emeritus Editors

 We stand on the shoulders of giants.